tjohn327/raspberry_pi_ups/README.md

 * Output: 5V, upto 3A

 * Output Ports: Screw Terminal, USB A, 40 pin GPIO header for Raspberry Pi

+* Battery: Samsung INR18650-29E (Other 18650 size batteries can be used)

 * Communication: I2C